Kirby's Dream Course

 Your goal is to get to the King's floating castle.
 Good luck, Kirby!

-Standard controller color changes for the US version.
-The European version keeps the button colors, but removes the text from the controller.
+The button colors on the standard controller change for the US version.
+The European version keeps the button colors from the Japanese version, but removes the text from the controller.

-The same button changes, though the US controller doesn't really use the appropriate color scheme.
+The same button changes, even though the US controller doesn't really use the appropriate color scheme.

 Kirby's Dream Course and Kirby Bowl feature a multi-level copy protection feature which is similar to the well-known one present in EarthBound, another game developed by HAL during the same period of time.